-Regardless of what kind of gecko you plan on getting there are a couple key things to remember - always try to purchase a captive bred gecko and read about the care of the specific gecko you plan to purchase and set up their cage prior to bringing them home.
+Regardless of what kind of gecko you plan on getting, there are a couple of key things to remember: always try to purchase a captive-bred gecko, read about the care of the specific gecko you plan to purchase, and set up their cage before bringing them home.
 These things will help ensure your new gecko gets off to a great start.

 01 of 03

-Leopard geckos... can be easily handled, don't often bite (but if they do it doesn't hurt), and are a good size for children to hold (not too small and not too heavy).
-These geckos live a fairly long time though so if your young child is wanting one be prepared to possibly have to take care of them when they go off to college.
+Leopard geckos can be easily handled, don't often bite (but if they do it doesn't hurt), and are a good size for children to hold: not too small and not too heavy.
+These geckos live a fairly long time though (10 to 20 years in captivity), so if your young child is wanting one, be prepared to possibly have to take care of them when they go off to college.

 02 of 03

-Crested geckos (also referred to as eyelash geckos) get their names from the fringed crest that runs over their eyes and down the neck and back.
-Like leopard geckos, crested geckos can also make do with a 20-gallon tall tank although a larger tank would be appreciated by these active and arboreal lizards.
+Crested geckos, also referred to as eyelash geckos, get their names from the fringed crest that runs over their eyes and down the neck and back.
+Crested geckos can make do with a 20-gallon tall tank, although a larger tank would be appreciated by these active and arboreal lizards.

-Crested geckos need space to climb on branches and plants and they can be fed a commercially available diet made specifically for crested geckos (since they eat more than just insects in.
-Though... they can be handled and are generally docile, they do tend to be skittish so they are a bit trickier to handle than leopard geckos.
+Crested geckos need space to climb on branches and plants, and they can be fed a commercially available diet made specifically for crested geckos since they eat more than just insects.
+Though they can be handled and are generally docile, they do tend to be skittish, so they are a bit trickier to handle than leopard geckos.

 03 of 03

 African fat-tailed geckos are very similar to leopard geckos except that their tails function as fat storage.
 Because of this, a healthy African fat-tailed gecko will have a fat, large tail that is about the same width as its head.